Polkadot-Heroes/CFPs/README.md

 - Include names of the speaker(s).
 - Provide credentials and short descriptions for each speaker to establish expertise and relevance.

+### Topic Experience
+- Provide past experience that demonstrates your expertise in the given topic.
+This could be links to past workshops that you did on this topic, or code contribution to a specific project, etc.

 ### Time and Duration of the Session
 - Propose a time and duration for the session at least two weeks in advance.
 Check the events calendar for slot availability.
 - If proposing a series, provide multiple times, dates and durations.